 By going into it prepared.

-Here are our tips for preparing for a networking event or conference:
+Some of are our tips for preparing for a networking event or conference are mentioned below:

 1. Decide on how you’ll introduce yourself in advance.